Sayyoh1/audio_recording_demo/README.md

-# audio_recording
+# audio_recording_demo

-A new Flutter project.
+A new Flutter project like telegram audio message without architecture.

 ## Getting Started